devashishdxt/notebook/src/avalanche_consensus.md

 - Each node maintains a dynamic append-only Directed Acyclic Graph (DAG) of all known transactions.
 - The DAG has single sink that is _genesis vertex_.
-- When a client creats a transaction, it names one or more _parents_, which are included inseperably in that transaction and form the edges of the DAG.
+- When a client creates a transaction, it names one or more _parents_, which are included inseparably in that transaction and form the edges of the DAG.

-We use the term _ancestor_ set to refer to all transactions reachable via parent edges back in history, and _progeny_ to refer to all children transactions and their offspring.
+We use the term _ancestor set_ to refer to all transactions reachable via parent edges back in history, and _progeny_ to refer to all children transactions and their offspring.

 The central challenge in the maintenance of the DAG is to choose among _conflicting transactions_.
 For